Texas School District Approves Paddling As A Form Of Punishment

 — U.S. Reality Check???? (@USRealityCheck) July 21, 2017

+According to Amaro, the new policy will be effective immediately.
 At this time, it is unclear whether the Three Rivers Independent School District will reevaluate their decision to allow paddling at a later date.

 [Featured Image by Prazis Images/Shutterstock]